Interactive Nearest Lattice Point Search in a Distributed Setting: Two Dimensions: Introduction

 The remainder of the paper is organized as follows.
-Previous work is reviewed in Sec.~\ref{sec:previous}, assumptions and a preliminary analysis are presented in Sec.~\ref{sec:largescale}, the interactive model is analyzed and quantizer design is presented for a single round of communication in Sec.~\ref{sec:onedec}, and for an unbounded number of rounds of communication in Sec.~\ref{sec:infinitedec}.
+Mathematical preliminaries and notation are presented in Sec.~\ref{sec:largescale}.
+The two-dimensional lattices and the source model used in this work is described in Sec.~\ref{sec:sourcemodel}.
+The interactive single round protocol is described and notation for the protocol is established in Sec.~\ref{sec:onedec}.
+Error probability and communication rate calculations are carried for the single round interactive model in Sec.~\ref{sec:epcommratecalcs} and the partition created by the protocol (equivalently, the quantizer at each node) is optimized in Sec.~\ref{sec:perateoptim}.
+The interactive protocol with an unbounded number of rounds of communication is described and performance calculations are carried out in Sec.~\ref{sec:infinitedec}.
 Numerical results and a discussion are in Sec.~\ref{sec:discussion}.
+Some comments on the significance of the $n=2$ case and generalizations to $n>2$ are in Sec.~\ref{sec:highdim}.
 A summary and conclusions is provided in Sec.~\ref{sec:summary}.